testfairy/docs/docs/800_FAQ/900_Deleting_your_account.md

 Your account is now deleted.

-### How to delete the data of one of your testers.
+### How to delete the data of one of your testers:

 TestFairy helps developers record videos showing how users used their apps.
 In order to be able to track the sessions of a specific user, you must call __setUserId()__ with a unique identifier that can help you locate your sessions.
 If one of your testers asked you to delete their data please do the following.